How to join Indian Air Force 2025 - Know the best ways to join IAF here

 Indian Air Force Group X & Y

-After completing their class 12th exams candidates can also join the Indian Air Force through the Airmen Group X and Y entry.
+After finishing their class 12th exams candidates can also join the Indian Air Force through the Airmen Group X and Y entry.
 This exam is also conducted twice every year.
 Candidates fulfilling the Airmen Group X and Y eligibility criteria can fill the Airmen Group X and Y application from.
 The upper age limit to appear for this exam is 21 years.
 For more information on the IAF Group X and Y entry eligibility check the table below.

 IAF Group X and Y eligibility criteria